ibm-cloud-docs/cis/glb-setup.md

 # Creating global load balancers
 {: #configure-glb}

-If you have an e-commerce website, or are hosting an application that must always be accessible to your users, then you're likely concerned about the 24 x 7 availability and performance of your application.
+If you have an e-commerce website, or are hosting an application that must be accessible to your users, then you're likely concerned about the availability and performance of your application.

-The global load-balancing capabilities available with {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) can help improve reliability and scalability of your applications while delivering the best possible user experience.
+Global load balancer capabilities available with {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) can help improve reliability and scalability of your applications and deliver the best possible user experience.
 {: shortdesc}

 You can configure a global load balancer by using the console, CLI, or API.